huckingfoes/OpenCryptShot/README.md

+For help or suggestions join our discord: http://opencryptobot.xyz

 # OpenCryptShot
 ### WARNING: THIS IS THE FIRST COMMIT OF THIS PROJECT AND IS UNTESTED.
 DO NOT USE.
 ### IT PROBABLY DOES NOT EVEN WORK OR COULD PLACE A BAD ORDER.
 REVIEW THE CODE.